CJStadler/s3logfs/doc/data-structures.md

 - offset in segment to data block

 The file id combined with the imap version represent a unique ID, if these values do not match the current inode/imap version in the CheckpointRecovery structure the data block is considered junk an can be deleted.
 If we decide to implement versioning, we can then use a date/time stamp and age to determine when we remove blocks.

+Harvard LFS Materials shows a slightly different implementation ...
+ - file id (inode id)
+ - offset in segment

+It then determines live blocks of data by using the inode number to read the current inode via the inodemap.
+It then checks if it is the same block adresss.
+With our implementation this would be as simple as checking if the segment id in the inode we read matches the segment id for the segment we are going through the segment summary to detect bad blocks.
+If the segment ID is different, then the inodemap brought us to a newer segment for the given data block.

 Sprite LFS also has a SegmentUsageTable, as a method by which to identify Segments that can be cleaned.
 The usage table keeps track of the number of live blocks in a given segment and the most recent modified time.
 Sprite LFS has this data structure as separate from the SegmentSummary data structure but I believe they can be combined.